juliajessika/NORC_rudn/README.md

 Segmentation: Use nondummy_segmentation.py to run a DeepCell model on the exported TIFFs.

+Annotation export: export_data_for_cellsighter.groovy allows for exporting data from QuPath in CellSighter-digestable format

 Fine-tuning: A dedicated script is provided for model refinement on custom data.

 Installation